JerrodBolton/lab12/README.md

-# lab12
-add on from lab11
+# Assets for BUSMALL Lab